python-semantic-release/python-semantic-release/docs/automatic-releases/travis.rst

 1. Add python-semantic-release settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See :doc:`../configuration` for details on how to configure python-semantic-release.
+See :doc:`../configuration` for details on configuring python-semantic-release.
 Make sure that at least you have set :ref:`config-version_variable` before continuing.

 2. Add environment variables